 On May 3, 2021, New Omaha Holdings L.P. ("New Omaha"), a shareholder of the Company, completed an underwritten secondary public offering of 23.0 million shares of Fiserv, Inc. common stock (the "2021 offering").
 The Company did not sell any shares in, nor did it receive any proceeds from, the 2021 offering.
 New Omaha received all of the net proceeds from the 2021 offering.
 In connection with the 2021 offering, the Company repurchased from the underwriters 5.0 million shares of its common stock that were subject to the 2021 offering, at a price equal to the price per share paid by the underwriters to New Omaha in the 2021 offering (the "2021 share repurchase").
-The 2021 share repurchase totaled \$588 million and was funded with cash on hand.
-The repurchased shares were cancelled and no longer outstanding following the completion of the 2021 share soft common stock, and immediately following the 2021 offering, New Omaha owned approximately 13% of the Company's outstanding shares of common stock, and immediately following the 2021 offering, New Omaha owned approximately 9% of such outstanding shares of shares.
+The 2021 share repurchased totaled \$588 million and was funded with cash on hand.
+The repurchased shares were cancelled and no longer outstanding following the completion of the 2021 offering, New Omaha owned approximately 13% of the Company's outstanding shares of common stock, and immediately following the 2021 offering, New Omaha owned approximately 9% of such outstanding shares.
 As of December 31, 2022, New Omaha did not own any of the outstanding shares of the Company's common stock.